1629 K Street NW #300

-If you are asking those questions, chances are that you, or something you are related to, have a profile created already.
+If you ask those questions, then the chances are that you, or something you are related to, have a profile created already.

 We would present you with a comprehensive outlook of RepDigger.com.
 Thereafter, we would help you understand how the content takedown process works there.

-If the process turns out to be daunting, now worries, we have a way to help you.
+If the process turns out to be daunting, no worries, we have a way to help you.